gayatrirajgor/github-stats/README.md

 7. Check out the images that have been created in the `generated` folder.
 8. Link back to this repository so that others can generate their own statistics images.
-9. Star this repo if you like it!
+9. Star this repo if you like it

 # Related Projects